Skip to Content

 By Tami Luhby, CNN

 The agency alleges that CVS Health’s Caremark Rx, Cigna’s Express Scripts and UnitedHealth Group’s Optum Rx and their affiliated group purchasing organizations created a system that prioritizes high rebates from drug manufacturers, leading to artificially high insulin list prices.
-The companies, known as PBMs, excluded available insulin products with lower prices — that could have been more affordable for patients — in favor of higher-priced insulins that provided higher rebates.
+The companies, known as PBMs, are accused of excluding available insulin products with lower prices — which could have been more affordable for patients — in favor of higher-priced insulins that provided higher rebates.

 PBMs make money through rebates and fees, which are negotiated with drug manufacturers and are tied to a drug’s list price.
 Insulin products with higher list prices result in higher rebates and fees for the PBMs, the complaint alleges.

-The Cigna Group’s chief legal officer, Andrea Nelson, said the agency’s action “continues a troubling pattern from the FTC of unsubstantiated and ideologically-driven attacks on pharmacy benefit managers,” and that Express Scripts would defend itself.
+The Cigna Group’s chief legal officer, Andrea Nelson, said that the agency’s action “continues a troubling pattern from the FTC of unsubstantiated and ideologically-driven attacks on pharmacy benefit managers” and that Express Scripts would defend itself.

 “Once again, the FTC – a government agency funded by taxpayer dollars – is proving that the FTC does not understand drug pricing and instead is choosing to ignore the facts and score political points, rather than focus on its duty to protect consumers,” Nelson said in a statement, adding that if the agency succeeds, it will drive drug prices higher.